welcoMattic/dockerfiles/rsync/README.md

 ### Volumes
 * /home/$USER : Mount this on your home directory
-* /etc/sshd/keys : For save fingerprint
+* /etc/ssh/keys : For save server keys

 ### Ports
 * 2222